Tintia

 Law enforcement and transportation categories are also exempted from these rules.

-These laws are made for the safety and protection of drivers, passengers, and pedestrians, and for the health benefit that comes when getting protection from Sun’s rays.
+These laws are made for the safety and protection of drivers, passengers, and pedestrians, and for the health benefit that comes when getting protection from the Sun’s rays.

 It is always wise to double-check with your local authorities for rules and regulations.